pjirayu/STOS/README.md

 # Project setup & training preparation guide

 Activity recorded
-- 2022/07/11 Undergoing to rearrange and re-directory for all file ...
+- 2022/07/11 Undergoing to re-arrange and -directory for all file as simple version ...

 All file repository in STOS establishment
 - Coming soon